 My dog doesn’t like Halloween, and she’s not alone.
 Many dogs experience extra anxiety and stress on Halloween due to all the extra commotion and chaos.

-Halloween is usually quite loud and chaotic, much different from any other “normal” day.
-Be aware that all the fun activities we enjoy might be less enjoyable for your dog.
+Halloween is usually pretty loud and chaotic, much different from any other “normal” day.
+Be aware that all those fun Halloween activities we enjoy might be stressful for your dog.
 You can help keep your dog safe and comfortable on Halloween by following a few safety tips and precautions.